-Cell Phones and other electronic devices are to be turned off and placed in the basket provided in each classroom, unless otherwise instructed by a faculty member.
+Cell Phones and other electronic devices (not to include school assigned Chromebook) are to be turned off and placed in the student's first period teacher, who will place the phone/device in a safe.
 These devices should not be used on the campus, during school hours, unless instructed by a staff member.
 Staff members will only grant permission for educational and emergency reasons.

 Headphones are not to be used in the halls.
-Cell phones and electronic devices are not to be used during the lunch period, unless the supervising staff has granted permission.
+Cell phones and electronic devices (including Chromebooks) are not to be used during the lunch period, unless the supervising staff has granted permission.
 Staff members will only grant permission for educational and emergency reasons.